 the challenges fast-growers face and we use the tools that we suggest ourselves too.
 We know the impact they have – not just in theory but also from our own experience.

-During a live workshop, I was joined by Scaling Up coaches Ann Ralston, Jonathon Herps, and Mark Miller, to teach our community how the OPSP works – and how you can build one to scale up in the next year.
+I got together with Scaling Up coaches Ann Ralston, Jonathon Herps, and Mark Miller to walk through how the OPSP works – and how you can build one to scale up in the next year.

-This workshop gave everyone in attendance the chance to pick the brains of expert practitioners of the Scaling Up methodology and peek into how much thought and attention it takes to fill out the OPSP.
-If you missed it, here’s a summary of all the useful knowledge we covered.
+These expert practitioners of the Scaling Up methodology gave a peek into how much thought and attention it takes to fill out the OPSP.
+Here’s a summary of all the useful knowledge we covered.